VR51/get-em/README.md

 This games download script will download disc collections only.
 Some files are not in ATR disc collections.
 Files not in collections must be downloaded from from http://www.mushca.com/f/atari/index.php manually.

 # CHANGELOG
+1.0.9
+- Changed methods used by options 4 and 7.
+Now they both download all ATR discs and the individual files.
+This means the full collection can now be downloaded.

 1.0.8
 - Changed final disk to 443.